-A Developer Fee of up to fifteen percent (15%) of the NHTF development costs, net of the development fee, acquisition costs and any permanent financing costs may be charged as a project soft cost.
+A Developer Fee of up to fifteen percent (15%) of the NHTF development costs, net of the development fee, prorated acquisition costs and any prorated permanent financing costs may be charged as a project soft cost.
+The Developer fee will apply toward the subsidy limit calculation.
+No portion of the Developer Fee may be drawn until all monitoring fees have been paid.